andjimbon/andjimbon.github.io/Optimal_portfolio.md

 SIS Weight   | 0.348250
 ARG Weight   | 0.128342

-The **yellow star** is the portfolio with the highest sharpe ratio.
+The **yellow star** is the portfolio with the maximum sharpe ratio.
 Here the portfolio composition:

  ---- | ----
 Return    | 0.140984